 The queen bee has a monopoly of the egg-laying industry in the hive.
 She does not delegate that duty.
-Therefore, if she’s missing, there’s no one picking up the slack.
+Therefore, if she’s missing, you have a queenlessbeehive, and there’s no one picking up the slack.

 If you catch the colony in the early stages of queenlessness, you can estimate how long it’s been depending on the stage of development of the brood present in the hive.